itinstructor/GoPiGo3/README.md

 ## Video Streaming

-- picam2_video_1.py --> Video streaming using Picama2 for Raspberry Pi Bullseye and Bookworm.
+- picam2_video_1.py --> Video streaming using Picam2 and OpenCV for Raspberry Pi Bullseye and Bookworm.
 Using the new libcamera2 camera stack.
-- video_star.py --> Video streaming using OpenCV for Python using legacy camera
+- video_star.py --> Video streaming using OpenCV for Python using legacy camera stack.

 ## GoPiGo3 Code

 - ps4_gopigo.py --> Remote control with wireless PS4 game controller to Pi bluetooth.
 Also used as a library for GoPiGo3 remote control.
-- rc_tkinter_bme280.py --> Tkinter remote control with bme280 sensor readings
+- rc_tkinter_bme280.py --> Tkinter remote control with bme280 sensor readings.
 - bme280_test.py
 - bme280_thingspeak.py --> Upload Temperature, Humidity and Barometric pressure to thingspeak.com
 - bme280_tkinter.py